 Calendars mark year 2017, we are talking about robots and Artificial Intelligence more than ever.
 My childhood sci-fi movies of virtual reality are already there.
 Although I am still waiting for my favorite invention, teleportation, to happen.
-Fast forward to our lives today, the truth shocks.
-A report published by Nielsen company shows that for an American adult time spent in front of a screen is on average 65% of their awake time.
-This dramatic shift hugely changes how we communicate and engage with our circle of friends, families and co-workers.
+Fast forward to our lives today, and the truth shocks us.
+A report published by Nielsen company shows that for American adult time spent in front of a screen is on average 65% of their awake time.
+This dramatic shift hugely changes how we communicate and engage with our circle of friends, families, and co-workers.

-Along the high-pace technology change, we are also becoming more conscious about our physical and mental well-being.
+Along with the high-pace technology change, we are also becoming more conscious of our physical and mental well-being.
 We want the right work-life balance and we are actively looking for jobs that represent our personal values.

 When you combine these two trends of tech-takeover and people seeking value and emotional validation, the question emerges for companies.
 How today’s companies should engage their employees while using the benefits of technology without losing the human connection?

 We cannot deny companies’ greatest asset is their people.
-It is discussed widely that the increase of robot-use will take over our jobs.
+It is discussed widely that the increase in robot use will take over our jobs.
 However, there will be new areas opening always where we will need human skills.
 Those are the human skills that need to keep up with the momentum of changes with technology.

 After spending 10 years as a professional in global business-tech positions and having spent 40% of that time on conference calls, I can summarize my findings in 5 points.